-Near the time when Jesus would be crucified, the soldiers did unkind things. to him.
-They hit him, whipped him, spat on him, put a drown of thorns on his head, and called him names.
-Then the soldiers lead Jesus to a hillside called Calvary and nailed him to a cross.
+Near the time when Jesus would be crucified, the soldiers did unkind things to him.
+They hit him, whipped him, spat on him, put a crown of thorns on his head, and called him names.
+Then the soldiers led Jesus to a hillside called Calvary and nailed him to a cross.
 Jesus wasn’t angry with the soldiers for what they did to him.
 He said, “Father, forgive them; for they. know not what they do…”

 Jesus was the greatest example of forgiveness.
 He taught us to pray and to ask “Help me dear Father” (A Children’s Songbook Companion p.
 134).

 This fun video puppets teaches puts into action the meaning of Help Me, Dear Father:

 The May 2020 Friend suggests reading the story Sister Squabble found HERE.
 Then to cut out paper hearts and create love notes for your family members.
 Hide them where your family will find them all week.

 You can access my heart printables at my Resource Library.
 Instructions for accessing my Resource Library are found at the bottom of this post.